Recovery Grant Scheme 2021 **Closed**

 George Marshall Medical Museum

 Remote replacement for Victorian Surgery workshops.
-3D scan of artefacts describing the changes a; webpages to inform context; and create resources for teachers.
+3D scan of artefacts describing the changes in surgery and anaesthesia; webpages to inform context; and create resources for teachers.

 Leamington Spa Art Gallery and Museum